lyndenlim/inventory-tracker-executable/README.md

 USPS and UPS tracking capabilities <br />
 Columns can be re-adjusted and re-sorted <br />
 Allows for multi-action (exluding editing) <br />
-Dropdonw options for navigation <br />
+Dropdown options for navigation <br />
 Search bar